 - Christ choosing women as the first to stand and speak and teach and tell a group of others of the experience of the resurrected Christ and what Christ would like them to do now, to be the first evangelists post-resurrection,

 the vast majority of Churches of Christ today completely prohibit women from speaking in the worship service.
-Women are barred from reading scripture, leading prayer, leading singing, preaching, etc.
+Women are barred from reading scripture, leading prayer, leading singing, preaching, etc. They are also typically barred from teaching a class with men in it.

 CoC Nearly Alone and Falling